The defender has been handed a jail term after being convicted of arson earlier this year in relation to a fire at his villa he started in Sept. 2011.

 However, a Munich court has now ruled that he set fire to the villa deliberately, and he will now spend a little under four years incarcerated.

 "For the prosecution, the accused can only been seen as a delinquent," said prosecutor Nikolaus Lanz.
 "For the prosecution, there is no reason see otherwise."

-Breno's family did not come to any harm in the blaze, and the Brazilian said that he was full of remorse the example he had set his children, and promised to accept responsibility for these events.
+Breno's family did not come to any harm in the blaze, and the Brazilian said that he was full of remorse for the example he had set for his children, and promised to accept responsibility for these events.

 "I know it's all very difficult at the moment, and I promise the court that I'm not going to escape - not from this process, and not from my responsibilities."